“Nobody likes training. Nobody. You do an excellent job, but still … people hate training.”

 Some of the things you might see in a near future include more social learning and virtual collaboration elements, simulations, eLearning games, emotionally centered online training experiences, and training courses that incorporate avatars, characters, and appealing graphics and images.

-All of these techniques not only increase motivation and excitement by appealing to the senses, they also incorporate compelling storytelling, which research has shown time and again is more effective in getting a message across than pure information without a narrative.
+All of these techniques not only increase motivation and excitement by appealing to the senses, but they also incorporate compelling storytelling, and teaching strategies, which research has shown time and again is more effective in getting a message across than pure information without a narrative.